keestu/CommonScripts/README.md

         e.g. framesPerSecObject.destroy();
     c.
 Choose the recurring function where the fps needs to be calculated. e.g. framesPerSecObject.updateFPS();
     d.
 Create a field where the fps needs to be displayed.
-The insertion of the fps is taken care of e.g. <b id="fps"></b>
+The insertion of the fps is taken care of. e.g. <b id="fps"></b>

 b. mouseLoc.js - Used for detecting mouse location